Masiche1/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Finds all empty files and directories
+Lists all the files with .gif extension